-You might have previously seen a 14-day minimum, because the rule was 14 to 180 days, it just changed today precisely (Canada’s rules don’t change often at all compared to other countries, but they can always change—like all travel rules).
+You might have previously seen a 14-day minimum, because the rule was 14 to 180 days, it just changed to 10 in January (Canada’s rules don’t change often at all compared to other countries, but they can always change—like all travel rules).

 Note that many provinces have reduced the isolation period to 5 days after a positive test… but that’s completely irrelevant.

 As we explained in the main causes of the phenomenal amount of fallacious misinformation circulating about travel rules, many people unfortunately often mix up a lot of separate rules… they have no bad intentions, but it can easily mislead travelers, we see it literally every day (so we strongly recommend you ignore everything you read and hear).